Do you want users to be able to upload images on your WordPress site?

-We’ll change the name of this field (its label) to “Your Photograph” and specify which file extensions are allowed.
-We only want image files, so we’re going to allow JPG/JPEG, GIF, and PNG files.
+We will change the name of this field (its label) to “Your Photograph” and specify which file extensions are allowed.
+We only want image files, so we are going to allow JPG/JPEG, GIF, and PNG files.

 For now, let’s continue tweaking our field settings.
-We recommend specifying a maximum file size of 5 MB and check the box next to ‘Required’, so that the user can’t submit the form until they’ve uploaded an image.
+We recommend specifying a maximum file size of 5 MB and checking the box next to ‘Required’ so that the user can’t submit the form until they’ve uploaded an image.

-The file size limit helps you save disk cost on your WordPress hosting account.
+The file size limit helps you save disk costs on your WordPress hosting account.

-You can also set further options for this field by clicking the downward arrow next to ‘Advanced Options’.
+You can also set further options for this field by clicking the ‘Advanced’ tab.

 Here, you can choose the style of your upload field.
 It defaults to a ‘Modern’ drag and drop field.
-If you want, you can replace it with a ‘Classic’ field that looks like this instead:
+If you want, you can replace it with a ‘Classic’ field.

-You can also choose to store the image in the WordPress Media Library by checking that box.
-This is a good idea if you’re going to collate your submitted images for a blog post or similar.
+You can also choose to store the image in the WordPress Media Library by clicking the toggle.
+This is a good idea if you are going to collate your submitted images for a blog post or similar.

 Once you are satisfied with your form, you can save and exit the form builder.